2023 Dragonfly Monitoring Virtual Training

 The Arboretum relies on volunteers to help survey dragonfly diversity and habitat quality.
-Gain the knowledge and skills needed to participate in this citizen science project and monitor dragonflies in your community.
-Training participants will learn to identify common dragonfly species, conduct surveys, and record and submit data.
+Gain the knowledge and skills to participate in this citizen science project and monitor dragonflies in your community.
+Participants in this virtual training will learn to identify common dragonfly species, conduct surveys, and record and submit data.
 No experience needed.
 Instructors: Brad Herrick, Arboretum ecologist, Julia Whidden, Arboretum citizen science coordinator.
-Free.
-Register by May 16 using this form: go.wisc.edu/0v5q90.

 Join the Arboretum and the Wisconsin Dragonfly Society for guided walks to monitor dragonflies, including identifying species and collecting data for the Arboretum’s dragonfly monitoring project.
-No experience required, but an online training video is available by request (email email@example.com).
-Family friendly, recommended for ages 8 and up.
-Walks take place the first Wednesday and third Saturday monthly through September.
-Meet at the Visitor Center.
+No experience required, but an online training video is available by request (email firstname.lastname@example.org).
+Most walks are recommended for ages 12 and up, a few dates are for families with children 6 and up.
+Walks take place select Wednesdays and Saturdays into early October and meet at the Visitor Center.
+See the events calendar for dates and times.

 Registrants should select a training based on geographic interest.
 The four trainings cover generally similar topics, but the material is designed around the maturation and readiness of plant and insect life in different regions.